Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**08/10/2020**
+ZTM has provided a lot of support, resources, & community.
+@AndreiNeagoie & people I've met in tech-Twitter have been role models, lifting each other up.
+I wouldn't have been able to do this w/o support from friends, family, & the #100DaysOfCode botzFace with tears of joy
+Today I finished **_Zero To Mastery: The Complete Web Developerin 2020_**

 **08/09/2020**
 * Servers deployed & online (frontend, backend, & database)
 * Read lots of articles on interviewing, though not expecting to apply for dev jobs until EoY.
 Much to learn these next few months Grinning face with smiling eyes